christian-helms/nine-linked-rings/teleoperation/README.md

 ### Session Setup

 1. Launch SteamVR on the Windows machine, turn on the tracker and ensure it is visible.
-If you are not using a headless
+If you are not using a [headless SteamVR setup](https://www.youtube.com/watch?v=IfZGeXMG78c), make sure you to turn on your headset and connect with SteamVR.
-2. Start Manus Core, put on the left Manus glove attached with tracker, ensure both visible and calibrate them if needed.
+2. Start Manus Core, put on the Manus glove attached with the tracker, ensure both are visible and calibrate them if needed.
 3. Assign the tracker to the glove if not already done so.

 ## Usage